giovannicuriel/mqtt-manager/docs/tutorial.rst

    to publish on a specific topic;
 -  (optional) A Certificate Revocation List (CRL).

-When a device is created, DeviceManager will automatically configure the following components:
+When a device is created, DeviceManager will automatically notify the following components:

 -  IoTAgent: will register the new device on its internal cache.